 On Thursday, Mr Rouhani - speaking on behalf of the Non-Aligned Movement at the General Assembly - called from stricter controls on nuclear weapons as part of a global effort to eventually rid the world of them.

 "No nation should possess nuclear weapons; since there are no right hands for these wrong weapons," he said.

-He called on Israel to join the Non-Proliferation Treaty and put the nuclear arms it is widely suspected of having under international control.'Good discussion'
+He called on Israel to join the Non-Proliferation Treaty and put the nuclear arms it is widely suspected of having under international control.